 By 1am, Holden is really drunk.
 So he starts pretending (again) that he's got a bullet in his guts and is doing an amazing of job concealing that fact from the rest of the world.

 Blind drunk, he ends up in a phone booth and gives Sally Hayes a call.

 Somehow or another, Sally does end up the phone.
 Holden tells her he'll come over and trim her Christmas tree, rambles on about how the mob got him, and hangs up.
 Or rather, gets hung up on.

-The piano player is one of those annoying, handsome guys like Stradlater, who combs his hair a bunch in the mirror and then just leaves you alone in the bathroom.
+He's one of those annoying, handsome guys like Stradlater, who combs his hair a bunch in the mirror and then just leaves you alone in the bathroom.

 Crying and depressed, Holden heads for the hat-check room to get his coat and Little Shirley Beans record.
 He chats with the hat-check girl and tries to make a date with her even though she's old enough to be his mother.

 He shows her his red hunting hat, and she makes him wear it outside (since he's dripping cold water and it's December).